AYUSH-ISHAN/Lander_Compete/README.md

 # To do :

+# Use of Ray -RLib  and its inbuild models and desigining policy of your own after doing some research.

 1. Code Models like A2C, ACCR, PPO, etc from scratch.
 2. May be use a Lunar Lander env or something similar.
 3. Compare the outputs from these models and see the results.